 How should the rate intermediate payments be handled for both fixed income securities and equities?

-The SMPG decided that the interest period and the rate on which the interest payment is based on, or the current rate (for a floating rate note) should be suppliedThe interest rate for the interest period is indicated using the INTP rate qualifier.
+The SMPG decided that the interest period and the rate on which the interest payment is based on, or the current rate (for a floating rate note) should be supplied.

+The interest rate for the interest period is indicated using the INTP rate qualifier.
 The method of interest calculation may be supplied.

 It is also recommended for Floating Rate Note that, as soon as the rate is known, a notification be sent and a confirmation when the payment is made.
 It is NOT recommended to announce both the current and the next rate in the same event.